 12. LIMITATION OF LIABILITY

 12.1 Subject to clause 12.4, neither party shall be liable to the other, whether in tort, contract or otherwise, for any loss of profit (whether direct or indirect), loss of revenue, loss of opportunity, loss of anticipated profit or revenue, loss of goodwill, loss of reputation, loss of data and/or any loss which is indirect, consequential or economic or which, whether or not in practice it arises as a direct and natural result of a breach of these Terms or was not, at the time these Terms was made, a reasonably foreseeable result of such breach.

-12.3 Subject to clause 12.4, our maximum aggregate liability to the Customer and any Authorised User of the Customer collectively for any loss or damage in respect of any claims arising out of these Terms whether in contract, tort or otherwise shall not exceed the greater of (i) two times the total amount paid to and received in clear funds by us under these Terms in the twelve months prior to the date the cause of action first arose (less any applicable VAT); and (ii) £100,000 (one hundred thousand pounds).
-For clarity: (i) the liability cap set out in this clause 12.3 shall apply once in respect of each individual Customer as a whole, regardless of the number of Authorised Users that accept these Terms on behalf of that Customer; and (ii) if there is an Original Agreement between us and the Customer, and that Original Agreement limits our liability, then the limits on liability set out in that Original Agreement shall apply instead of this clause 12.3.
+12.3 Subject to clauses 12.1, 12.2 and 12.4, our maximum aggregate liability to Buyer and any Authorised User collectively for any loss or damage in respect of any claims arising out of these Terms whether in contract, tort or otherwise shall not exceed the lesser of: (i) the Fees paid by the Buyer to us; and (ii) £100,000 (one hundred thousand pounds).
+For clarity the liability cap set out in this clause 12.3 shall apply once in respect of the Buyer as a whole, regardless of the number of Authorised Users that accept these Terms on behalf of Buyer.

 13.1 Each party agrees that: